revyos-ros/navigation2-release/nav2_docking/README.md

  * `isCharging`: The approach stops when the robot reports `isDocked`, then we wait for charging to start by calling `isCharging`.
    * This may be implemented using the `sensor_msgs/BatteryState` message to check the power status or for charging current.
+   * Used for charging-typed plugins.

 Similarly, there are two functions used during undocking:

  * `disableCharging`: This function is called before undocking commences to help prevent wear on the charge contacts.
 If the charge dock supports turning off the charge current, it should be done here.
+   * Used for charging-typed plugins.
  * `hasStoppedCharging`: This function is called while the controller is undocking.
    Undocking is successful when charging has stopped and the robot has returned to the staging pose.
+   * Used for charging-typed plugins.

 Keep in mind that the docking and undocking functions should return quickly as they will be called inside the control loop.
 Also make sure that `isDocked` should return true if `isCharging` returns true.

-### Simple Charging Dock Plugin
+### Simple (Non-) Charging Dock Plugins

-The `SimpleChargingDock` plugin is an example with many common options which may be fully functional for some robots.
+The `SimpleChargingDock` and `SimpleNonChargingDock` plugins are examples with many common options which may be fully functional for some robots.

 `getStagingPose` applys a parameterized translational and rotational offset to the dock pose to obtain the staging pose.